-servicing systems provider that hosts the ESI, should provide that ESI to the defaulting party via Rule 34.
+pursuant to existing contractual rights, the financial institution has the legal right to obtain that ESI from the loan servicing systems provider.
+The financial institution, and not the loan servicing systems provider that hosts the ESI, should provide that ESI to the defaulting party via Rule 34.

-Illustration 2: An online human resources (HR) and payroll solutions provider that hosts HR and payroll information for a manufacturing company is subpoenaed for HR information in an employment class action against the manufacturing company.
-The requested documents and ESI are not in the actual possession of the manufacturing company, but the manufacturing company has a contractual legal right to obtain those documents and ESI from the online HR and payroll solutions provider.
+Illustration 2: An online human resources (HR) and payroll solutions provider that hosts HR and payroll information for a manufacturing company is subpoenaed for HR information in an employment class action against the manufacturing The requested company. documents and ESI are not in the actual possession of the manufacturing company, but the manufacturing company has a contractual legal right to obtain those documents and ESI from the online HR and payroll solutions provider.
 The manufacturing company, and not the online HR and payroll solutions provider, should provide the documents and ESI to the plaintiffs via Rule 34.